flutter/cocoon/CI_YAML.md

   <tr>
     <td>device_type</td>
     <td>The phone device type a target will be running against.
 For host only targets that do not need
-    a phone, a `none` value should be used.
+    a phone, a value of `none` should be used.
     <br>
-    Note: This property will be auto populated to CI builder dimensions, based on which CI determines which testbed to run this target.
+    Note: This property will be auto populated to CI builder dimensions, which CI uses to determine the testbed to run this target.
 </td>
     <td>N/A</td>